reslp/genomics/README.md

 Used non-standard Libraries:
 pandas

+#### filter_codeml.py

+Filters output from codeml.py according to pvalue and number of sites under selection.

 #### ortho_select.py

 Uses OrthoMCL or blast all vs. all output to select sequences belonging to orthologous groups from multiple species.